Pannoniae/cluster_cli/Readme.md

 If using NetNode-?.?.?.jar you can either supply the Host IP address as an argument or you will be asked to input the Host IP address as a string.

+In both cases the same jar can be used to load ANY application, provided the version numbers used to parse and run the host match the version number of the node.jar